hidden-rad/Task1/README.md

 ![Example for Task 1](./images/task1-sample.png "Task 1 Example Structure")

 # How to get the data
-1. The Radiology report parts for Task Input corresponding to this training set and (optional) Chest X-ray image files originated from MIMIC database are listed in https://github.com/hidden-rad/MIMIC_data.
-The MIMIC license is required to access the MIMIC database and the licencing procedure is described there.
+1. The Radiology report parts for Task Input corresponding to this training set and (optional) Chest X-ray image files originated from MIMIC database are listed in https://github.com/hidden-rad/Task1/blob/main/Train/Train_sample(MIMIC).csv.
+In https://github.com/hidden-rad/MIMIC_data, its access method is described.
+Note that the MIMIC license is required to access the MIMIC database and the licencing procedure is described there.

-2. Files for causality exploration sections in Task Output are listed in https://github.com/hidden-rad/Task1/tree/main/Train.
+2. Files for causality exploration sections in Task Output are listed in https://github.com/hidden-rad/Task1/tree/main/Train/Causality%20Report(task1_train_sample).

 ![Diagram for Task 1](./images/task1.png "Task 1 Overview")